kuzzleio/kuzzle/doc/2/api/controllers/security/m-get-users/index.md

 ## Response

 Returns a `hits` array of objects.
-Each object is a user description, with the following properties:
+Each object is an user object with the following properties:

 - `_id`: user unique identifier
 - `_source`: user description